-To provide a high quality postgraduate training in CBT for professionals working in mental health.
+The programmes aim to provide a high quality postgraduate training in Cognitive and Behavioural Therapies (CBT) for professionals working in mental health.

-- Both programmes are currently under scrutiny for accreditation at Level 1 by the British Association of Behavioural and Cognitive Psychotherapy.
+- Both programmes are accredited by British Association of Behavioural and Cognitive Psychotherapy (BABCP).

 - The programmes are designed to help people towards individual practitioner accreditation with BABCP.

-Postgraduate Certificate in Cognitive and Behavioural Therapies: contains of 14 training days and will take place from January 2013.
+PgCert in Cognitive and Behavioural Therapies: consists of 14 training days commencing in January.

-Postgraduate Diploma in Cognitive and Behavioural Therapies: contains of 14 specialist supervision sessions and will be introduced in January 2013.
+PgDip in Cognitive and Behavioural Therapies: consists of 14 specialist supervision sessions commencing in January.